 Long Term Reviews

 What is it like to live with an electric, hybrid or plug-in hybrid car?
 It’s an important first question for anyone considering the switch from petrol or diesel to electricity.
-Our car reviews shown here are all based on long term use and provide all the knowledge you’ll need to understand what life in the electric lane is all about before you excitedly head to the showroom to pick up one of your own.
+Our car reviews shown here are all based on long term use and provide all the knowledge you’ll need to understand what life in the electric lane is all about.

 Plug-in Hybrids have divided opinion amongst the motoring press, with some stating they’re negatively compromised, while others praise their Jekyll & Hyde persona.
 They’re complicated machines with two powertrains, but what are they like to live with?
 We spend three months with the handsome Optima PHEV to find out whether it is fast, frugal, fun or perhaps all three.